Client diversity in Ethereum: A strategic approach for network resilience

 Balancing reliability with diversity

 In the context of the ongoing debate regarding the reduction of Geth usage among node operators, Stakely advocates for a balanced approach.
-We recognize Geth's reliability and advocate for its inclusion in a diversified client setup, albeit in a minority role, to prevent any single client from forming a supermajority.
+We recognize Geth’s reliability and support its inclusion in a diversified setup, but always in a minority role to prevent any single client from forming a supermajority.
 Our policy ensures that Geth never exceeds 30% of our total client setup, encompassing both main and backup nodes.

 Embracing new clients

-Stakely is dedicated to expanding our client diversity by integrating new minority clients as they demonstrate sufficient reliability and performance.
-For this purpose, we rely on over 50,000 validators on the Holesky network, which will serve as an ideal test place.
+Stakely is dedicated to expanding our client diversity by integting new minority clients as they demonstrate sufficient reliability and performance.
+For this purpose, we rely on over 15,000 genesis validators on Hoodi, where we focus especially on newer or minority options.
 After thorough testing and evaluation, we assess which clients can move to the mainnet with acceptable performance expectations.

 The road ahead: Stakely’s vision for client diversity

 The dynamic nature of blockchain technology demands constant vigilance and adaptability from node operators.
-Stakely is committed to ongoing evaluation of our client setup, ensuring that our approach to client diversity evolves in tandem with the broader blockchain ecosystem.
+We remain committed to continuously evaluating our client setup and adjusting it as the ecosystem evolves.

 We believe in the power of community collaboration to enhance network resilience.
-By sharing our insights, experiences, and best practices, we aim to foster a culture of client diversity across the blockchain landscape, encouraging other node operators to adopt similar strategies for the collective good of the network.
+By sharing our insights, experiences, and best practices, we aim to foster a culture of client diversity across the blockchain ecosystem and encourage other operators to adopt similar strategies.

 Conclusion: A collective call to action

 The imperative for client diversity in node operations is clear.
 The resilience and security of blockchain networks depend on the collective efforts of node operators to embrace a diversified client setup.
-At Stakely, our experience has taught us the value of such an approach, not only in mitigating risks but also in enhancing the overall robustness of the network.
-As we move forward, we remain committed to leading by example, advocating for a balanced and diverse client environment that ensures the long-term sustainability and security of blockchain networks.
-The call to action is clear: it is time for the community and node operators alike to prioritize client diversity!
+Our experience has shown the value of this approach, not only in mitigating risks but also in strengthening the overall robustness of the network.